-Despite the bitter cold, early morning call time and hard work, Lippe loved being a balloon handler so much, she signed up for round two the next year, although the second time, she decided to walk with a float instead.
+Despite the bitter cold, early morning call time and hard work, Lippe loved being a balloon handler so much, she signed up for round two, although the second time, she decided to walk with a float instead.
 "I was able to touch and wave at the kids in the crowd.
 Their faces lit up and it made me remember my childhood," she says.

 "My family have been New Yorkers since 1898 and, as a child, my grandmother brought me to the store with its wooden escalators.
 There are few things as 'New York' as this parade," she adds.
 "It was one of the most exciting experiences I have ever had!"